 Making an Offer to Buy Real Estate

-Keep in mind, when buying real estate it's not like you are haggling with a vendor at a swap meet.
-This is a huge purchase and your offer is a legal binding contract.
+When buying real estate it’s not like you are haggling with a vendor at a swap meet.
+This is a huge purchase and your written offer is a legal binding contract.
 Once signed, you will be bound by the terms and conditions of the offer agreement.
-If the buyer has an experienced and qualified ABR REALTOR®, there's no need to learn the specifics of what type form to use or the basics of writing a standard purchase offer.
-Your Realtor has done this many times before and will walk you through the process, step by step.
-If your real estate agent had NOT done this, or you don't feel comfortable with the advice you are receiving, perhaps you should consider making a change.
+If the buyer has an experienced and qualified ABR REALTOR®, there’s no need to learn the specifics of what type form to use or the basics of writing a standard purchase offer.
+Your agent has done this many times before and will walk you through the process, step by step.
+If your real estate agent had NOT done this, or you don’t feel comfortable with the advice you are receiving, perhaps you should consider making a change.
 All the buyer really has to do is make the decisions regarding the final offer amount, contingencies, the amount of the earnest money deposit.
 Most importantly, you are the one who must sign on the dotted line.
-Instead of wasting time on this mundane subject matter, let's go over the business of making an offer to buy.
+Ultimately, you are the responsible party for this agreement.
+Now let’s go over the business of making an offer to buy.

 What to Consider BEFORE Making an Offer to Buy